isomerpages/govtech-corp/media/technews/_posts/2019-03-07-post-How the government is building citizen centric digital services.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="How the government is building citizen-centric digital services" src="/images/technews/how-the-government-is-building-citizen-centric-digital-services-part1.png">
 </div>
-<h3>Digitalisation has paved the way for new business models and better ways of doing things.
-Mr Kok Ping Soon, chief executive of the Government Technology Agency of Singapore, explained the approach that the Singapore government is taking to create digital services.</h3>
+<p>Digitalisation has paved the way for new business models and better ways
+of doing things.
+Mr Kok Ping Soon, chief executive of the Government Technology Agency of Singapore, explained the approach that the Singapore government is taking to create digital services.</p>
 <p>Prior to the invention of the internet, the time taken for technological
 products to reach 50 million users was measured in the span of multiple decades.
 It took 62 years for the number of car users to hit 50 million,